t-METASET: Tailoring Property Bias of Large-Scale Metamaterial Datasets through Active Learning: Conclusion

-The imperative future work is inference-level validation of dataset quality, which aims to shed light on the downstream impact of data quality at deployment stage of data-driven models.
-Among a plethora of data-driven models, we are particularly interested in conditional generative models~\cite{mirza2014conditional, sohn2015learning}, due to their on-the-fly inverse design capability expected to be highly sensitive to data quality.
-The validation would further demonstrate the efficacy of t-METASET at a high level, in addition to that which we have shown at the intuitive metric level.
-Moreover, we point out two interesting topics to be explored: (\textit{i}) the proposed diversity gain as a termination indicator of data generation, which could offer insight into ``\textit{how much data?}" (detailed in Section~\ref{diversity_only}) and (\textit{ii}) quantitative comparison between the quality-weighted diversity sampling (Section~\ref{Quality-Weighted Diversity}) presented in this work and Bayesian optimization~\cite{snoek2012practical}.
+The imperative future work is inference-level validation of dataset quality, which aims to shed light on the downstream impact of data quality at the deployment stage of data-driven models.
+Among a plethora of such models, we are particularly interested in conditional generative models~\cite{mirza2014conditional, sohn2015learning} due to their on-the-fly inverse design capability, which is expected to be highly sensitive to data quality~\cite{zheng2021continuous, heyrani2021pcdgan}.
+The validation would further demonstrate the efficacy of t-METASET at the downstream stages of DDMD, in addition to at the intuitive metric level we have shown.
+Moreover, we point out two interesting topics to be explored: (i) the proposed diversity gain as a termination indicator of data generation, which could offer insight into ``\textit{how much data?}” (detailed in Section~\ref{diversity_only}), and (ii) quantitative comparison between the quality-weighted diversity sampling (Section~\ref{Quality-Weighted Diversity}) presented in this work and BO~\cite{snoek2012practical,tao2021multi}.

-Through producing and sharing open-source datasets, t-METASET ultimately aims to (\textit{i}) provide a methodological guideline on how to generate a dataset that can meet individual needs, (\textit{ii}) publicly offer datasets as a reference to a variety of benchmark design problems in different domains, and (\textit{iii}) help designers diagnose their dataset quality on their own.
-This will lay solid foundation for the future advancements of DDMD.
+Through producing and sharing open-source datasets, t-METASET ultimately aims to (i) provide a methodological guideline on how to generate a dataset that can meet individual needs, (ii) publicly offer datasets as a reference to a variety of benchmark design problems in different domains, and (iii) help designers diagnose their dataset quality on their own.
+This lays a solid foundation for the future advancement of data-driven design.